JoslynFu/Climate-Analysis/assignment/climate.md

 ![](climate_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-## Trend from the Graph

 According to the dataset, C02 level usually reaches its annual maximum around May and June, and its minimum around September and Octobor.
 Based on our research, much of this variation happens because of the role of plants in the carbon cycle.
-Plants extract CO2 from the atmosphere, along with sunlight and water, to make food and other substances that they need to grow —— this is the process of **photosysthesis**.
+Plants extract CO2 from the atmosphere, along with sunlight and water, to make food and other substances that they need to grow —— this is the process of *photosysthesis*.
 Therefore, CO2 in the atmosphere decreases during the growing season and increases during the rest of the year, which leads to maximum buildup in May before photosynthesis begins to take over in the summer time.
 Photosynthesis, in which plants take up CO2 from the atmosphere and release oxygen, dominates during the growing season (the warmer part of the year).
 Respiration, by which plants and animals take up oxygen and